Clustered Federated Learning based on Nonconvex Pairwise Fusion: Clustered federated learning via nonconvex pairwise fusion

-\textbf{Smoothing technique for the SCAD penalty.} The SCAD penalty is not differentiable everywhere, which complicates the use of gradient descent algorithms for minimization and the theoretical analysis.
+\textbf{Smoothing technique for the SCAD penalty.} The non-differentiability of the SCAD penalty poses challenges in both implementation and theoretical analysis when employing gradient descent algorithms.
 To overcome the computational and theoretical challenges, we approximate the non-differentiable SCAD penalty $P_a(t,\lambda)$ by the following continuously differentiable function, called the smoothed SCAD penalty: